DISPATCHES FROM EXOTIC LANDS

 Travel Experiences

-How to pack for a safari and keep it under 15kg
+How to Pack for a Safari & Keep it Under 15kg

 You’re finally going on your long-awaited bespoke African wildlife safari.
-You’ll be away for three heavenly weeks but…you’re only allowed 15kg of baggage.
+You’ll be away for three heavenly weeks but… you’re only allowed 15kg of baggage.
 Gulp!
-Packing for a safari can feel like an insurmountable task, but in reality, it’s far less intimidating than it initially appears.
+Knowing what to pack for a safari can feel like an insurmountable task, but in reality, it’s far less intimidating than it initially appears.
 Firstly, everyone dresses very casually on safari and any notion of a fashion parade can be firmly cast aside.
-Secondly, most days follow a very similar pattern so you won’t need high heels one day and hiking boots the next – middle of the road type attire will see you through most eventualities.
+Secondly, most days follow a very similar pattern so you won’t need high heels one day and hiking boots the next – middle-of-the-road type attire will see you through most eventualities.
 And finally, laundry is available at almost every camp or lodge so in reality you can get by with very little once you get into a ‘wash-and-wear’ cycle.

-Following these few simple guidelines will make packing for your safari a breeze!
+Following these few simple guidelines will knowing what to pack for your safari a breeze!

 If you can forgo wheels, do.
-It will keep your baggage soft and malleable (which will put you in the pilot’s good books!) and also save on weight, giving you more allowance for personal items.
+It will keep your baggage soft and malleable (which will put you in the pilot’s good books!) and also save on weight, giving you more allowance for personal items when you pack for a safari.

-The North Face do a good range of waterproof duffel bags, and at The Classic Safari Company we offer our own range of canvas and leather safari luggage which are (we think!) the more stylish option.
+The North Face has a good range of waterproof duffel bags, and at The Classic Safari Company we offer our own range of canvas and leather safari luggage which are (we think!) the more stylish option and perfect to pack for a safari.

 In truth, the type of clothes that you choose to wear on safari are not terribly important.
-You certainly don’t need to spend thousands of dollars overhauling your wardrobe!
+You certainly don’t need to spend thousands of dollars overhauling your wardrobe to pack for a safari!
 It helps to think of ‘the three Cs’ – colour, comfort, and chill factor.

 ComfortYour safari is likely to be fairly active and you could be on bushwalks or game drives for long periods of time.
 Dressing practically and prioritising comfort is key to enjoying your holiday.